fastapi/fastapi/{{cookiecutter.project_slug}}/README.md

 VUE_APP_ENV=staging
 ```

+### Removing the frontend

+If you are developing an API-only app and want to remove the frontend, you can do it easily:

+* Remove the `./frontend` directory.
+* In the `docker-compose.yml` file, remove the whole service / section `frontend`.
+* In the `docker-compose.override.yml` file, remove the whole service / section `frontend`.

+Done, you have a frontend-less (api-only) app. 🔥 🚀

+---

+If you want, you can also remove the `FRONTEND` environment variables from:

+* `.env`
+* `.gitlab-ci.yml`
+* `./scripts/*.sh`

+But it would be only to clean them up, leaving them won't really have any effect either way.

 ## Deployment

 You can deploy the stack to a Docker Swarm mode cluster with a main Traefik proxy, set up using the ideas from <a href="https://dockerswarm.rocks" target="_blank">DockerSwarm.rocks</a>, to get automatic HTTPS certificates, etc.